-AI vs. Traditional Employee Retention in Retail (2026): Which Cuts Turnover Faster?
+Post: AI vs. Traditional Employee Retention in Retail (2026): Which Cuts Turnover Faster?

 This post compares two approaches head-to-head: traditional reactive retention programs versus AI-powered predictive retention analytics.
 Both claim to reduce turnover.
-Only one of them does it before the resignation letter lands.
+Only one does it before the resignation letter lands.
 Understanding where each method wins — and where each fails — is the decision that separates retail HR teams running a replacement treadmill from teams building a stable, strategic workforce.

 At a Glance: Predictive AI Retention vs. Traditional Retention Programs